feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 **Workflow:**
 1. Click Quick Connect
-2. Window opens with list of destination areas
+2. Window opens with source already selected
-3. Select target area(s)
+3. Click a destination in the current brain monitor, or click **Edit** to open Cortical Area Explorer and select one or more destinations from any circuit
 4. Choose connectivity rule
-5. Configure parameters
-6. Create mapping
+5. Establish the connection

 **Use When:**
 - Building neural circuits